MGabala/FORUM_CZAT/README.md

-# TORCHAIN - We belive in your privacy.
+# TORCHAIN - Freedom of speech is a human right.
+We belive in your rights and privacy.